Dia7/reactnd-project-myreads/README.md

  - You can search for new books in the `/search` page or click `+` button on the right bottom corner.

- - Use menu below book cover to select shelf Reading, Want to, Read to put the book on right one
+ - Use menu below book cover to select shelf `Read`, `Want to Read` or `Currently Reading` to put the book on right 'Shelf'.

- - None removes the book from each shelf in main page
+ - `None` removes the book from each shelf in the main page

 ### Starting project